 North Columbia & Bull Street

 Considered by many to be Columbia's up-and-coming entertainment district, North Columbia & BullStreet is located between Elmwood and I-20, cozied up next to the Main Street district.
 This five mile stretch is home to an evolving mix of residential, retail, and commercial space.
-Of particular note, the BullStreet District - a 20-year redevelopment project that has given birth to a minor league ballpark, an artisan barbecue restaurant, Bone-In Barbeque, and a church, with more to come.
+Of particular note, the BullStreet District - a 20-year redevelopment project that has given birth to a minor league ballpark, a REI Co-Op, a cult favorite coming soon, Starbucks, and a church, with more to come.
 Just down the street, young creatives flock to Indah Coffee to collaborate over nitro cold brew coffee before getting a beard trim at the attached Circa Barbershop.
 Locals order birthday cakes at Main Street Bakery.

 Indah Coffee: What started as a coffee roaster at Soda City Market in 2010 has grown to become a pillar of North Main’s revitalization.
 Opened in 2017 in a 1940s era building, it’s now the headquarters of the popular roaster, as well as a 60-seat cafe.
 Knowledgeable staff are happy to speak to the origins of the beans used to make your drink, from espresso drinks to cold brew coffee.
 “Indah,” which means “beautiful” in Indonesian, extends to the interior of the building, where the bones of 40s architecture meet modern design.
 It’s the perfect place to get lost over a latte, catch up on emails, and people watch as the light streams in through the large windows.